uiceds/cee-492-term-project-fall-2022-hydrograds/manuscript.md

 In regards to the meteorological variables, UVB (ultraviolet index) and air temperature peak in the same months.
 Both temperature and UVB experience an increase in their values from the beginning of the year peaking in June.
 After June, both values experience a steady decrease.
 No matching pattern can be observed in terms of the relation of the latter two variables and ozone concentrations.

-The increase or decrease of the values of wind direction shown in figure… correspond to a relative shift in direction of the wind compared to the yearly wind direction.
+The increase or decrease of the values of wind direction shown in figure @fig:MetereologicalVars correspond to a relative shift in direction of the wind compared to the yearly wind direction.
 These shifts in the direction of the wind can be used later on the forecasting of O3 concentration.
 Wind direction could help elucidate if O3 concentration from upwind neighboring locations could affect O3 values in the location of interest, Banquiao.

 ## Predictive Modeling